amandaashmen/challenges/README.md

 # Jahnel Group Challenges

 This repository is a collection of small to large coding challenges.

-If you would like to contribute please invoke a pull-request!
+**todo-list** contains code for a web-browser based site which holds a list of tasks.
+This project is currently in Phase 1, in which tasks can be added/removed but not edited or stored.